printtracker/public-documentation/docs/dca/advanced-troubleshooting-mode.md

 - Remote technician is not working for a particular model.
 - Print Tracker is not able to connect to a device but the device is on the network.

+Advanced Troubleshooting Mode will not help you if:

+- The Print Tracker data collection agent is being stopped by antivirus software.
+- The computer running the Print Tracker data collection agent does not have internet connectivity.

 ### How is this different then what Print Tracker does normally?
 Print Tracker normally makes various types of network requests directly from the agent installed within customer networks to printing devices.
 Print Tracker engineers have configured Print Tracker to make those requests, but the requests are not made by Print Tracker engineers directly.
 Advanced Troubleshooting Mode allows Print Tracker engineers to make requests to the printing device directly.